TrelisResearch/arc-agi-2025/papers/soar-notes.md

 ```

 ### Replication Notes on ARC AGI 1 Evaluation Set.
-- Qwen4 with no thinking, single shot:
+- Qwen4 with no thinking, single shot: 0.5%
+- Qwen4 with no thinking, 8-shot: 0.5%
 - Qwen4 with thinking, single shot:

 ---